 Depending on your lifestyle and/or personal preferences, you may opt for a medication to help aid in sleep.
 Sleep aids can be purchased over-the-counter or prescribed by a physician.
 Some people may prefer taking an all-natural supplement to assuage your insomnia.

 OTC sleeping medications may be a good option for those who are experiencing a small bout of short-term insomnia.
 They are not intended for regular use.
 Nonprescription sleeping pills contain antihistamines that make you drowsy.
 Be aware that they can cause side effects such as daytime sleepiness, dizziness, confusion, cognitive decline and difficulty urinating, which may be worse in older adults.
 Some examples include:

 - Diphenhydramine (Benadryl, Aleve PM, others)

 - Doxylamine succinate (Unisom SleepTabs)

 Prescription medications should never be a long-term solution for insomnia (although some prescription medications have been approved for long-term use).
 However, they may be prescribed when you first see a doctor about your insomnia.
 Examples of prescription medications for sleep include:

 If you prefer not to taking medication, there are a plethora of natural remedies to sleep.
-See our in-depth guide to the best all-natural sleeping aids here.
-Other natural sleeping aids include:
+See our in-depth guide to the best all-natural sleeping aids for an extensive list of options.
+Some natural sleeping aids include: